Argentina Tariff Rates 2026: 10% on US Imports

 With no FTA in place, accurate tariff classification is critical to minimize MFN duties.
 Argentine Malbec faces the 10% Section 122 tariff plus MFN wine duties — compare total landed cost with Chilean wines (FTA duty-free).
 For lithium, explore US critical minerals incentives that may offset the Section 122 tariff.
 Consider timing large shipments around the ~July 2026 Section 122 expiry date.

 US import duties on goods from Argentina are determined by multiple overlapping tariff authorities.
 The base layer is the Section 122 tariff at 10%, which applies to all countries and is set to expire around July 24, 2026.
+(The Court of International Trade ruled this tariff unlawful in May 2026; it remains collected under a Federal Circuit stay while the government’s appeal proceeds.)
 Section 232 tariffs of 50% on steel and 50% on aluminum apply to metals imports, regardless of the Section 122 rate.

 To calculate the total duty on a specific import from Argentina, use our tariff calculator or landed cost calculator for a complete estimate including Merchandise Processing Fee (MPF) and Harbor Maintenance Fee (HMF).
 You can also compare Argentina rates with other countries to evaluate sourcing alternatives.